-No arrangements.
+No Arrangements.
 All music must be performed from memory.

-Levels 1-4.
+Level 1-4.
 Three pieces representing three of the following five periods: Baroque, Classical, Romantic, Impressionistic, Contemporary.

 *If playing a work from the Well-Tempered Clavier, the Prelude and Fugue shall be considered one piece, and both must be performed.